steverangel/SDTFE/README.md

 ### Prerequisites

-This software uses Qhull for the Delaunay triangulation library.
-[Qhull](http://www.qhull.org)
+This software uses [Qhull](http://www.qhull.org) for the Delaunay triangulation library.

-Optional, but recomended, is libtiff for visualization of the resulting field. [libtiff](http://www.libtiff.org)
+Optional, but recomended, is [libtiff](http://www.libtiff.org) for visualization of the resulting field.

 ### Installing